 Much like any electronic device, a hearing aid that has suffered enough damage over time can be a complete loss.
 In cases like this, it’s usually better financially and for your own peace of mind to replace the hearing aid with a new model.
 While it takes an expert to properly diagnose a damaged hearing aid, you can begin to assume your hearing aid may be beyond repair if:

-We may be able to repair or at the very least least diagnose the problem with all makes and models of hearing aids.
-If you are having trouble with your hearing aids, we’d be more than happy to help you get them back in working order.
-Call us on 0800 1 69 68 62 to arrange an appointment and find out what options are available to fix your broken hearing aid.
+I may be able to repair or at the very least least diagnose the problem with all makes and models of hearing aids.
+If you are having trouble with your hearing aids, i’d be more than happy to help you get them back in working order.
+Call 01506 420519 to arrange an appointment and find out what options are available to fix your broken hearing aid.

 "The Finest Hearing Aids In The World Need Not Cost The Earth"